 The application layer provides a unified view of the various components of the architecture to the user.
 A user in this architecture is a human being who uses the infrastructure for various applications.
-Applications are programs that can be either talk to the organizer to get the processed data or talk to the services directly.
+Applications are programs that can either talk to the organizer to get the processed data or talk to the services directly, and comply with the open standard implemented by the system.
 An organizer is a program that fetches data from the repository layer and presents meaningful interpretations to the requesting application.
-Consider the NASCAR scenario described in section I. The security system at the NASCAR venue could have temperature sensors deployed to monitor various threats such as fire, etc. An agent program collects raw temperature data, converts them into location-centric values, and writes them into the database of temperature values.
-The system could also have cameras deployed at various locations in the venue to provide ondemand, live video feed.
+Consider the chemical sensing application described in section I. The MT at the accident site could have temperature sensors as part of the weather sensors deployed to monitor various threats such as fire, etc. An agent program collects raw temperature data, converts them into location-centric values, and writes them into the database of temperature values.
+The system could also have cameras deployed at various locations in the venue to provide on-demand, live video feed.
 The temperature sensors, cameras and the database could be owned by different organizations.
 A security officer has a monitoring application program that shows the location of the various temperature sensors, and the temperature values recorded by them (retrieved from the database).
 The monitoring application raises an alarm whenever any sensor shows a temperature value that is outside a specified range.
 The security officer uses the monitoring application to request video feed for the location of the suspected fire.
 Based on the contents of the video feed, the office can then initiate appropriate actions.

 The architecture described here could be applied directly to this scenario.
-Referring to the architecture, the agent program in this example plays the role of the collector and organizerit transports sensor data (temperature, video) from the device layer to the repository later, and from the repository layer to the application layer (monitoring application program used by the inspector).
+Referring to the architecture, the agent program in this example plays the role of the collector and organizer- it transports sensor data (temperature, video) from the device layer to the repository later, and from the repository layer to the application layer (monitoring application program used by the inspector).
 The owner of each of these components (sensor, camera, database, etc.) is an organization and the security officer is the user.